 No matter what ingredients you apply to the outside, if you’re not truly caring for your skin from the inside, it won’t function at its best.
 The best thing you can do for your skin?
 Feed it the natural, clean foods it truly craves and hydrate often.
 For the vibrant and radiant complexion that we all want, we must provide the right building blocks – those vital nutrients found in whole foods.

-Think of antioxidant-rich fruits and vegetables as “beauty foods” for the proven effects they have on skin.
+Think of antioxidant-rich fruits and vegetables as “beauty foods” for the proven effects they have on the skin.
 Superfoods like blueberries, dark grapes, kale, spinach, and sweet potatoes packed with nutrients can deliver the vitamins and other substances your body needs like nothing else.
 The balance of crucial minerals – like magnesium, phosphorus, and iodine – with essential B vitamins, and Vitamins A, E, C, and D, found in a skin-healthy, whole-foods diet cannot be replicated in any other way.

 What will your skin do with all the nutrients?
-Boost collagen production, maintain healthy levels of hyaluronic acid, and defend itself against free radicals for starters.
+Boost collagen production, maintain healthy levels of hyaluronic acid and defend itself against free radicals for starters.

 That’s why our tip #1 for naturally healthy skin is to find simple and doable recipes that you will actually enjoy, using the best whole foods you can find.